nikitinprior/dcpp/README.md

 All copyrights to the algorithms used, binary code, trademarks, etc. belong to the legal owner - Microchip Technology Inc. and its subsidiaries.
 Commercial use and distribution of recreated source codes without permission from the copyright holderis strictly FORBIDDEN.

+# Changes in the program

+The source code of the preprocessor program contains code for processing the "#error message " directive.
+However, to activate it at the beginning of the program, you need to add the #define EXIT_ON_ERROR directive and change the storage class of the char ebuf[BUFFERSIZ] character array to static char ebuf[BUFFERSIZ].
+After recompiling the program, the "#error message " directive will be activated.
+The necessary changes have been made to the source code of the program.
+Thanks to FredW for the comments made.
+26.06.2021

 # Appreciation